ndikrp/ndikrp/README.md

 ---
 ### :woman_technologist: About Me :
-- :telescope: I’m curently in internship as a Web Developer and contributing to backend for building web applications.
+- :telescope: I’m curently in Binar Bootcamp as a Fullstack Development Student.

 - :seedling: Exploring Kotlin and Python.